SpectralShogun/Connect4-Saw-Edition/README.md

 *you have been captured by the iconic fictional psychopath whose infamous for countless of grusome murders beyond imagination!

 # OBJECTIVE
 Challenge S.A.F.E in a game of Connect Four.
-Win and you will be set free, lose and you will be one less man in exixtence!!
+Win and you will be set free, lose and you will be one less man in existence!!